paytrail/api-documentation/docs/migration-guide.md

 - Legacy E2 Interface payments were initiated with a form data POST to `https://payment.paytrail.com/e2`
   - Merchant authentication info in the payment payload
   - Signature calculation with form values in specific order joined with  `|` (pipe) character
-  - Response either an XML document or HTTP redirect to hosted payment gateway
+  - Response is a HTTP redirect to hosted payment gateway
   - Payment API issued payment ID was an integer
   - Payload for Sales Channel payments completely different from normal payment
   - Error replies were HTML pages with limited information on how to fix the problem